hronopay/how.bitshares.works/developers/4_cli_wallet/cli_wallet.md

 ## Cli-Tools for Windows (option)

 You might have an option to use `cli tools` for Windows to start a cli-wallet.
 You do not need to install BitShates Core project.
 If you are interested, check a BitShares release page ( https://github.com/bitshares/bitshares-core/releases) and download the BitShares-Core-*-x64-cli-tools.zip.
-Here is an instruction [link.]() --> 1.4: Windows CLI Tools
+Here is an instruction [link.](/developers/1_installation/1-4_windows_cli_tools.md#contents)

 ****